PebbleRoad/cobblestone/README.md

 ## Package scripts

-The following table details scripts that can be executed with `yarn SCRIPT_NAME`:
+These scripts can be executed by running `yarn SCRIPT_NAME`:

 | Script name        | Description                                                  | Notes                                                    |
 | :----------------- | :----------------------------------------------------------- | :------------------------------------------------------- |